 The Swiss wage index is an annual indicator of gross wage growth, including the 13th monthly salary.
 Since 2011, the indices and variations have been broken down by economic activity according to the General Classification of Economic Activities 2008 (NOGA08 / NACE08) and by sex.

-Decisions on pay rises in 2018 were generally made at the end of 2017 when inflation was estimated at +0.2% for 2018.
-In the end, inflation rose to +0.9%.
-The purchasing power of wages, resulting from the adjustment of nominal wages for inflation, thus fell for the second consecutive year reaching-0.4% (-0.1% in 2017).
-For the main collective labour agreements (CLA) covering almost half a million employees, the increase in effective wages (nominal) negotiated at collective level for 2018 was +0.3%.
+In general, the decisions on pay rises in 2019 were made in autumn 2018 when inflation of +0.5% was estimated for 2019.
+In the end, inflation was +0.4% in that year.
+The purchasing power of wages, resulting from the adjustment of nominal wages for inflation, thus rose for the first time in two years.
+For the main collective labour agreements (CLA) covering almost half a million employees, the increase in real (nominal) wages negotiated at collective level for 2019 was +0.5%.

 |Nominal wages in %

 In 2019, nominal wages increased by an average of +0.9% in the industrial sector compared with the previous year (+0.3 in 2018, +0.4% in 2017 and +0.4% in 2016).